BananaInternal/snapcraft-package/README.md

 ## Roadmap / to do
 - Create a snapcraft yalm configuration file for Banana Accounting 9 using QT (DONE)
   - error when creating the snap file related to the library Qt Web Engine (Editor within Banana Accounting documents table does not work).
+- Add description and metadata for images and others (check what is needed or suitable?)
 - Verify functioning and solve problems.
   - Test under 16.04 and there was problem with the registring the banana accounting file extension ".ac2"
 - Test with different linux distributions.
   - Ubuntu 16.04, 18.04, 18.10
   - SUSE (latest version)
 - Test for interting licence key (professional version that the user buy)

 ## Info request
 - How is the software version determined?
 Ideally there would be a command that could be run by the build script to gather the version (e.g. "banana --version" to print out 1.24 or something like that)